-- Offer scope of appointment forms. - Accept MI Health Link Program enrollment applications. - Make phone calls or direct, urge or attempt to persuade potential enrollees to enroll in a specific plan based on financial or any other interests of the provider. - Mail marketing materials on behalf of Aetna better Health Premier Plan. - Offer anything of value to induce plan enrollees to select them as their provider. - Offer inducements to persuade potential enrollees to enroll in a specific plan or organization. - Conduct health screening as a marketing activity. - Accept compensation directly or indirectly from the plan for potential enrollee enrollment activities; and - Distribute materials/applications within an exam room setting.
-(Following Section 1140 of the Social Security Act Under Section 1140 of the Social Security Act, 42 U.S.C. § 1320b-10, it is forbidden for any person to use words or symbols, including "Medicare," "Centers for Medicare & Medicaid Services," "Department of Health and Human Services," or "Health & Human Services" in a manner that would convey the false impression that the business or product mentioned is approved, endorsed, or authorized by Medicare or any other government agency, including indicating that it's approved by MDHHS).
+- Providers May Not: - o Offer scope of appointment forms. - Accept MI Health Link Program enrollment applications. - Make phone calls or direct, urge or attempt to persuade potential enrollees to enroll in a specific plan based on financial or any other interests of the provider. - Mail marketing materials on behalf of Aetna better Health of Michigan. - Offer anything of value to induce plan enrollees to select them as their provider. - o Offer inducements to persuade potential enrollees to enroll in a particular plan or organization. - Conduct health screening as a marketing activity. - o Accept compensation directly or indirectly from the plan for potential enrollee enrollment activities; and - Distribute materials/applications within an exam room setting.
+(Following Section 1140 of the Social Security Act Under Section 1140 of the Social Security Act, 42 U.S.C. § 1320b-10, it is forbidden for any person to use words or symbols, including "Medicare," "Centers for Medicare & Medicaid Services," "Department of Health and Human Services," or "Health & Human Services" in a manner that would convey the false impression that the business or product mentioned is approved, endorsed, or authorized by Medicare or any other government agency, including indicating that it's approved by MDCH) - Providers May: